-Rip a star off our American flag.
-We have lost the population of an entire state to the ravages of the opioid crisis since 2000.
-It is as though the population of Vermont has disappeared–from our lives, from labor statistics, from our collective future.
-The ticking sound you hear is that number, 645,000 climbing higher daily.
+Rip a star off our United States flag.
+We have lost the population of an entire state to the ravages of the drug epidemic since 2000.
+It is as though the population of South Dakota has disappeared–from our lives, from labor statistics, from our collective future.
+The ticking sound you hear is that number, 830,000, climbing higher daily.

-My journey began in the Seattle area where a young woman said to me, “It was my fault, I chose to first use this drug, but then it began using me.”
+My journey began in the Seattle area where a young woman said to me, “It was my fault, I first chose to use this drug, but then it began using me.”
 These words flipped a switch in my mind.
-The power of this class of drugs is inarguable: 23% of people who try oxycodone become addicted; that is one in four people.